Eligibility

 While the Elmgrant Trust assesses each application on its individual merits, we receive many applications a year, so we choose to prioritise geographically and certain types of work.
 We will consider applications :

-• projects which help to improve the quality of local life and welfare
+• Projects which help to improve the quality of local life and welfare

-• art projects which help to improve the quality of local life
+• Art projects which help to improve the quality of local life

-• from individuals who are further educating themselves to improve their job prospects with a clear compassionate need.
+• From individuals who are further educating themselves to improve their job prospects with a clear compassionate need.

 We are happy to receive applications for core running costs or project costs of small established organisations who have a proven record of making a significant difference.

-We do not usually make grants to large UK wide charities but make rare exceptions when an individual project is in the geographical area.
+We do not usually make grants to large or UK wide charities but make rare exceptions when an individual project is in the geographical area.

 EXCLUSIONS – WHAT WE DO NOT FUND

-We do not support the following so PLEASE DO NOT APPLY if your organisation or application falls into any of the following categories:
+We do not support the following so PLEASE DO NOT APPLY if your organisation or individual application falls into any of the following categories:

-• general appeals or circulars
+• General appeals or circulars

-• grants to individuals for postgraduate study or related expenses,
+• Grants to individuals for postgraduate study or related expenses,

-• grants for second and subsequent degrees,
+• Grants for second and subsequent degrees,

-• overseas student grants,
+• Overseas student grants,

-• expeditions, travel and study projects overseas,
+• Expeditions, travel and study projects overseas,

-• individual travel,
+• Individual travel,

-• large-scale national organisations
+• Large-scale national organisations

-• promotion of religion,
+• Promotion of religion,

-• animal welfare,
+• Animal welfare,

-• we rarely fund research,
+• We rarely fund research,

 Applications from recipients of grants are not considered again within a two-year period of the award being made.
+Note: The Trustees are currently reviewing the re-application period which may change to three or four years; any updates will be posted here.